 Most of the time, a reverse mortgage loan isn't in the borrower's best interest.
 But that won't stop scammers from using unscrupulous tactics to get you to take one out.

 It's not uncommon for scammer lenders and brokers to use the following tricks to convince people to get a reverse mortgage.
-Watch out for:
+Watch out for the following red flags.

 To get more information about the pros and cons of reverse mortgages, visit the AARP website.
 The Consumer Financial Protection Bureau (CFPB) website and Federal Trade Commission (FTC) website also provide information for homeowners considering taking out a reverse mortgage.

-Before getting a HECM, you have to meet with a counselor from an independent government-approved housing counseling agency.
+Before getting a HECM, you must meet with a counselor from an independent government-approved housing counseling agency.
 Go to the HUD website for a list of counselors, or call HUD at 800-569-4287, to learn more about how HECMs work.

 Because reverse mortgages are very complex and have serious consequences, consider talking to an elder law or consumer protection attorney, or financial advisor, too.
 If you're concerned about a reverse mortgage foreclosure, speak to a foreclosure lawyer in your state.